MASLAB/camera-how-to/README.md

 ## Cube detection test
 Now that we have the image published and processed, run both `v4l2_camera_node` and `cube_detect_node`.
 Check `rqt` image view for the debugging image.

+> [!TIP]
+> The camera may automatically change brightness.
+This is okay for Zoom calls, but it may mess up our HSV image segmentation.
+Disable it by setting `auto_exposure` to `1` (manual exposure).

 ## Launch files
 We can also make a launch file like [FizzBuzz launch](https://github.com/MASLAB/ROS2_FizzBuzz?tab=readme-ov-file#making-a-launch-file).